DANAINAE, NYMPHALIDAE, PAPILIONOIDEA

 The pupa is a pale shiny green colour with black spots.
 It is suspended head downward from a cremaster usually from the underside of a leaf.

-The eggs are white and laid singly on a foodplant.
+The eggs are white and spherical and covered in dimples.
+They are laid singly under a foodplant leaf.

 The species is found as several races in